 The founders have consistently emphasized throughout their lives that ”Peace can only be achieved when we dissolve the barriers that lie between us and help and love each other.”
 In a world that is becoming more and more divided, we must act swiftly to foster a culture of peace.
 We need to move beyond the interests of personal and narrower gain toward creating a new culture of peace for the sake of humanity’s future fate.

-The laureates receiving the awards today, former UN Secretary General Ban Ki-moon, President Macky Sall of the Republic of Senegal and Bishop Munib Younan have led the way in creating such a world.
+The laureates receiving the awards today, former UN Secretary General Ban Ki-moon, President Macky Sall of the Republic of Senegal and International Honorary President of Religions for Peace Bishop Munib Younan have led the way in creating such a world.
 I would like to express, once again, my deepest respects and heartfelt congratulations to the three great people receiving the 2020 Sunhak Peace Prize today.

 Distinguished guests!